bgeesaman/gkesecurity-guide/docs/container_images.md

 2. Shell Access
 3. Package Managers

+### Distroless Images
-To minimize this risk, it's worth taking out as many of these as possible, check out [Gooogle Container Tools distroless](https://github.com/GoogleContainerTools/distroless) for references and examples.
+To minimize this risk, it's worth taking out as many of these as possible, check out [Google Container Tools distroless](https://github.com/GoogleContainerTools/distroless) for references and examples.

 ## Base Images

+As an organization best practice, a set of 3-6 baseimages are recommended for anyone intending to create a new service or application.
+Google maintains a good list for common operating systems [GCR Managed Base Images] (https://cloud.google.com/container-registry/docs/managed-base-images), if your image needs a full-bown OS.
+Otherwise, it's recommended to decrease the attack surface by focussing down on a language or framework base image (see Distroless Images above) and create a minimal base image that gets patched often for CVE's, and has least privilege by default.

 ## Package Vulnerabilities